 - cardiomyopathies, or weakened heart muscles

-Dilated cardiomyopathy is one of the primary causes of left bundle branch block.
+Dilated cardiomyopathy is one of the primary causes of LBBB.
 It causes the heart chambers to enlarge so they can no longer contract effectively.

-A 2017 review notes that left bundle branch block is more common in older adults.
+A 2017 review notes that LBBB is more common in older adults.
 It affects less than 1% of those under 50 and nearly 6% of people who are 80 years and older.

-Medical professionals may use the following tools to determine if a person has a left bundle branch block.
+Medical professionals may use the following tools to determine if a person has an LBBB.